NuGet/docs.microsoft.com-nuget/docs/consume-packages/includes/restore-nuget-exe-cli.md

 nuget restore <projectPath>
 ```

-The `restore` command looks for a solution file or a *package.config* file in the specified project path.
+The `restore` command uses a solution file or a *package.config* file in the specified project path.

 For example, to restore all packages for MySolution in the current directory, run: